UEFA Futsal Champions League

 The UEFA Futsal Champions League is an annual futsal competition for European club teams organized by UEFA.
 It was founded as the UEFA Futsal Cup in 2001 and replaced the Futsal European Clubs Championship, an unofficial competition held since 1984.
-The final of the first edition was disputed as a single game in Lisbon, while the following four editions were decided over two legs.
+The final of the first edition was played in a single game in Lisbon, while the following four editions were decided over two legs.
 Since 2006–07, the winner is decided through a final four tournament.

 In 2018, the tournament was rebranded as UEFA Futsal Champions League.